 - The Washington University School of Medicine shares the project delivery process they developed and implemented to serve as a roadmap for successful cost, schedule, and quality performance on projects.
 A great reference for project managers. https://facilities.med.wustl.edu/planning-construction/project-delivery/project-delivery-tools-and-references/

-- How to Manage a Project: A Very Practical Guide to Shipping Projects Relentlessly.
-This article breaks down a project into steps and works through them.s
+- This “Very Practical Guide to Shipping Projects Relentlessly” breaks down a project into steps and works through them individually.

-- A step by step paper on how to increase project effectiveness
+- A step-by-step paper on how to increase project effectiveness.

 - An explanation of the Disciplined Agile (DA) Framework.

 - A project management checklist to keep you from making mistakes.